ZenGPT/async-api-confluence-cloud/README.md

 npm start
 ```

+### Editor

+Go to localhost:3000/edit to open the editor.

 ## Release
 Push to the main branch.
 GitHub action will deploy it to firebase hosting
 and functions.